syncfusion-content/fileformat-docs/File-Formats/Presentation/Presentation-to-PDF.md

 ''' <param name="args">Retrieves the unavailable font name and receives the substitute font name for conversion. </param>
-Private Sub SubstituteFont(ByVal sender As Object, ByVal args As SubstituteFontEventArgs) ' Sets the alternate font when a specified font is not installed in the production environment If args.OrignalFontName = "Arial Unicode MS" Then args.AlternateFontName = "Arial"
+Private Sub SubstituteFont(ByVal sender As Object, ByVal args As SubstituteFontEventArgs) ' Sets the alternate font when a specified font is not installed in the production environment If args.OriginalFontName = "Arial Unicode MS" Then args.AlternateFontName = "Arial"
 Else
 args.AlternateFontName = "Times New Roman"